tsykoduk/greg.nokes.name/_posts/2006-12-01-polymorphic-associations-in-rails.md

 categories:
   - Computers! and Code!
 ---
-<p>In a project that I am working on, I finally needed to dig into polymorphic associations in Rails Models.</p>
+In a project that I am working on, I finally needed to dig into polymorphic associations in Rails Models.

-<p>If you just thought to yourself '<em>Hu? <span class="caps">WTH</span> is this freak talking about?</em>' let me give you a little background.</p>
+If you just thought to yourself '<em>Hu? <span class="caps">WTH</span> is this freak talking about?</em>' let me give you a little background.

-<p>Rails is built around a '<a href="http://en.wikipedia.org/wiki/Model-view-controller"><span class="caps">MVC</span></a>' model of programming.
-So, each program is logically broken up into three parts - The Model (the data), The View (the part the user interacts with) and the Controller, (the part that interacts between the data and the the user).</p>
+Rails is built around a '<a href="http://en.wikipedia.org/wiki/Model-view-controller"><span class="caps">MVC</span></a>' model of programming.
+So, each program is logically broken up into three parts - The Model (the data), The View (the part the user interacts with) and the Controller, (the part that interacts between the data and the the user).

-<p>Delving into the model - chunks of data can have some sort of relationship.
+Delving into the model - chunks of data can have some sort of relationship.
 For example, an address could be associated with a person.
 People could have many addresses (home, work, favorite bar).
 In railspeak, that is called a has_many relationship.
 People has_many addresses, and addresses belongs_to people.
 However, we can get into problems - dogs have addresses to.
 They tend to live in a house with people, and you can send them mail.
-So - let's see what this looks like:</p>
+So - let's see what this looks like:

 <table class="CodeRay"><tr>